top of page

 Create Vision Statement

-A clear vision statement for the business can support the us working toward the right direction with the same goals.
-Therefore we invited stakeholders to collaboratively define our customers service vision statement.
+A clear vision statement helps guide the business in the right direction with shared goals.
+To achieve this, we invited stakeholders to collaboratively define our customer service vision.

 Do what, For whom, To achieve